MikeTaylor/firefly/doc/philosophy.md

 ## A concrete use of the toolkit

 As the same time, we do not want to fall into the trap of dumping a set of pieces on the community and saying "Go play" with no actionable guidance.
 Instead, we will [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the tools by wiring them together into Index Data's own pipeline, using Kubernetes for deployment.
-This is not intended to be interpreted as The Way to use the tools, but as an exemplar of how it _can_ be used.
+This is not intended to be interpreted as The Way to use the tools, but as an exemplar of how they _can_ be used.